Tenant Registry

 The list command mtx regl is the most common entry point and will show a table of all registered subacconts with their most useful associated information.

-With the addition of the --time option, the list will include both absolute and relative timestamps for creation and the latest update.
+With the addition of the --time flag, the list will include both absolute and relative timestamps for creation and the latest update.

 If the provided information is insufficient or seems incomplete, then you can always fallback to the long list mtx regll, which will show the service’s full unparsed response data.